 A signal is a useful calculable (structured) relationship between an understanding and a question that forms an answer. - Few, Stephen C., Signal 2015, Analytics Press

-The Kernel visualizes integer relationships between shared understandings and common questions about structured change, and formalizes truthful answers.
+The Kernel connects integer EDGAR sourced data relationships between shared understandings and common questions at the forefront of change, and formalizes truthful answers.

 EDGAR filings accessed at https://SEC.gov are continuous data that are visualized in cash and securitized asset value vectors of real and expected sentiment.